-Climbing and access information for Ajax Peak is found on page 320.
-Michael climbed Ajax Peak from the Montana side of the border (See Page 320 in the book for the Idaho approach) and provided route and access information for the climb which is set out below.
+Climbing and access information for this peak is on Page 320 of the book.
+Michael Darcy climbed Ajax Peak from the Montana side and provided route and access information for the climb which is set out below.

-Ajax is an out of the way summit which is well worth the effort to reach.
+Ajax is an out-of-the-way summit that is well worth the effort to reach.
 The following information was provided by Michael Darcy.
-Michael passed away in 2013 after a fall in the Lost River Range.
+Michael passed away in 2012 after a fall in the Pahsimeroi Range.
 He was a friend to all Idaho mountaineers and will be missed.
+USGS Homer Youngs Peak

-Take the Twin Lakes campground exit 6.6 miles South of Wisdom, Montana on US Highway 278.
-Travel 8.2 miles to a sign pointing South to Big Swamp Creek Road.
-After 8.4 miles on a good gravel road, turn right onto Big Swamp Creek Road 625.
+Take the Twin Lakes Campground Exit 6.6 miles South of Wisdom, Montana on US-278.
+Travel 8.2 miles to a sign pointing south to Big Swamp Creek Road.
+After 8.4 miles on a good gravel road, turn right onto Big Swamp Creek Road (FSR-625).
 Another 4.8 miles takes you to a sign pointing to Ajax Lake.
 Another 3.1 miles takes you to a point where the road kicks up sharply with some serious rock in the road.
-If you have a 4×4 and no worries you can proceed and drive up the road and up a couple of steep, rocky switchbacks to the lake.
+If you have a 4WD vehicle and no worries, you can proceed and drive up the road and up a couple of steep, rocky switchbacks to the lake.
 If not, you can park below the steep kickup (2 spots) and hike up to the lake in about 35 minutes.